Hannah Brand

 Hannah Brand (1754–1821) was an English actress, poet and playwright.
-After her brief theatrical career, she became a governess.
+After a brief theatrical career, she became a governess.

-Life and career
+Life

 Hannah Brand was born in Norwich, where she ran a "young Ladies Boarding School, No. 18, St. Giles's Broad-street" with her sister, Mary, until she turned to the stage.

-At the Miss Brands' Academy for Young Ladies, day and boarding students were taught English Language, needlework, writing, arithmetic, drawing, music, dancing and French.
-Her historical tragedy Huniades, or, The siege of Belgrave, was first produced in John Brunton's Theatre-Royal, Norwich in April 1791 and performed on at least three nights and was, according to the Norwich Mercury, "well received" by "a genteel audience."
+At the Miss Brands' Academy for Young Ladies, day and boarding students were taught English, needlework, writing, arithmetic, drawing, music, dancing and French.
+Her historical tragedy Huniades, or, The siege of Belgrave, was first produced in John Brunton's Theatre-Royal, Norwich in April 1791 and performed on at least three nights and was, according to the Norwich Mercury, "well received" by "a genteel audience".